Deportivo de La Coruña: Kit

 Deportivo have always played in their famous blue and white stripes, but it was not until 1912 that the club made these colours official for matches.
 Deportivo continues to wear blue and white striped shirts with blue shorts and socks, yet their second and third kits change annually according to commercial interests.
 Their current shirt sponsors are local brewery Hijos de Rivera, with Kappa manufacturing the kits.
 In 2015, Deportivo and Estrella Galicia extended their sponsorship deal throughout the 2015–16 La Liga season with an option of a further year.

 Supporters

 Deportivo's supporters are known as deportivistas.
-Despite playing in the third tier, the club had 25,001 season ticket holders in the 2022–23 season.
-The supporters organise themselves around 200 supporter groups known as peñas; the most well-known being the "Riazor Blues".
+According to a 2007 survey by the Centro de Investigaciones Sociológicas, Deportivo was the ninth team in Spain in terms of number of fans, with a total of 2.2%.
+Fans organise themselves into around 200 fan groups known as peñas, with the most well-known being the "Riazor Blues".
 The interests of the supporters are represented by the Federación de Peñas RC Deportivo.

+In the 2022–23 season, despite playing in the third tier, the club had 25,001 season ticket holders.
+In March 2023, a match against Real Madrid Castilla attracted a total of 26,745 fans, the fifth largest attendance of any football match played in Spain that weekend, bettered by only four teams from the top flight.
+However, in the promotion play-offs, Deportivo fans broke the record again, reaching a total of 28,828 for the match against Castellón.
+That match was the fourth most attended match in Spain that weekend.